kartonfarkas/api_docs/source/suite/contacts/contact_create.rst

      - Comments
    * - key_id
      - mixed
-     - key which identifies the contacts, [field_id]
+     - Key which identifies the contacts, [field_id]
      -
    * - source_id
      - int
-     - an ID assigned to the application of a customer to integrate, used to differentiate contacts created or modified by the customer's applications, [source_id]
+     - ID assigned to the customers application, used to differentiate contacts created or modified by the external applications, [source_id]
      -

 Notes:

-* If the key_id is omitted, the default value for key_field ID is 3 (email).
+* If the key_id is omitted, the key_field_id value defaults to using ID 3 (email).
-* Multi-choice values must be passed as an array, even if they contain only one choice ID.
+* Multi-choice values must be included as an array, even if there is only one choice ID.
 Empty arrays are not allowed.

 Request Example
 ---------------